-This program provides jobs for undergraduate and graduate students with financial need, allowing them to earn money to help pay education expenses.
+This program provides jobs for undergraduate and graduate students with financial needs, allowing them to earn money to help pay education expenses.
 The program encourages community service work and work related to your course of study.
 The wages will be at least the current federal minimum wage.
 The total Federal Work-Study award depends on when a student applies, the level of need, and the funding level of the college.

 Tuition Assistance Program (TAP)

 This program is available to New York State residents, attending full-time (12 credits for Semester students; 9 credits per combined Accel term students,) only.
-Maximum annual award for TAP is $5000.
+The maximum annual award for TAP is $5000.
 Award amounts are based on NYS Net Taxable Income.
 The award year for New York State begins with summer sessions.
 Since TAP is a grant, it does not have to be repaid.